aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `vesting_start_secs`

-Return the vesting start timestamp (in seconds) of the vesting contract.
-Vesting will start at this time, and once a full period has passed, the first vest will become unlocked.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the vesting start timestamp (in seconds) of the vesting contract.<br/> Vesting will start at this time, and once a full period has passed, the first vest will become unlocked.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun vesting_start_secs(vesting_contract_address: address): u64<br/></code></pre>